Ahmed0789/Ahmed0789/README.md

 ### About Me

 I'm a passionate engineer with expertise in a wide range of fields, from hardware to software/systems development.
-I specialize in frontend/backend web technologies, microservices (FAAS), cybersecurity/CSP (CIS, knowledge of CCM), cloud computing, solution architecture, and DevOps practices.
+I specialise in frontend/backend web technologies, microservices (FAAS), cybersecurity/CSP (CIS, knowledge of CCM), cloud computing, solution architecture, and DevOps practices.
 With extensive experience in building hybrid solutions on private cloud & Azure, solution design, and CI/CD setup, I thrive on solving complex problems and building robust, scalable applications.

 ## Technologies I Love 🌱🔭